kpssolutions52-cloud/friendly-umbrella/e2e/TESTING_LOCALLY.md

 ## Test Data

-The in-memory database is automatically seeded with test users:
+The TestContainers database is automatically seeded with test users:

 | Role | Email | Password |
 |------|-------|----------|